-Nalcor Energy operates from two locations, Soldier's Pond and Muskrat Falls.
+Nalcor Energy - Power Supply operates from two locations, Soldier's Pond and Muskrat Falls.
 Each location has a dedicated operational crew of linespeople with a complement of tools and equipment.

-In an effort to prepare for operational readiness the Work Execution Team of Nalcor Operations has developed, and continues to refine, a prioritized list of tools and equipment that is required for day-to-day operations, as well as, in response to an emergency situation.
-The majority of the identified equipment (except fleet) and tools has already been procured and larger construction and maintenance equipment such as boom trucks, tracked machines, etc. are outline in Nalcor's capital budget plan and expected to be acquired in the next few years.
+In an effort to prepare for operational readiness the Work Execution Team of Power Supply Operations has developed, and continues to refine, a prioritized list of tools and equipment that is required for day-to-day operations as well as in response to an emergency situation.
+The majority of the identified tools and equipment has already been procured and larger construction and maintenance equipment such as boom trucks are expected to be acquired in 2020.